nomicness/a-whole-new-world/laws.md

 **320.** No point values may be manipulated outside of the rules.

-**326.** A player may only become active upon submitting a rule in any form or a majority vote of the then active players.
-Given a tie vote the player is to be immediately added as active in the spirit of furthering the game.
+**326.** A player seeking to join the game must submit a proposal to be added to the active players list.
+The then submitted proposal may be accepted or rejected based on following criteria: if the submitting play also submits a rule in any form the proposal is accepted or a majority vote of the then active players reaching a quorum.
+Upon reaching a quorum and given no majority vote the proposal is accepted.
 Also, let stand, that no individual may control more than one active player.